HITECHCRIME/HC_OVERVIEW/README.md

 MOTHNODE_ Thought Tension
 MOTHNODE_ Authority / Do What Thou Wilt
-MOTHNODE_ The Intelligence Agents (Tim Leary)
+MOTHNODE_ The Intelligence Agents (Tim Leary) MOTHNODE_ Master Therion

+"We just appear as we will disappear."

 "To throw off these clothes and these naked bones
 —to leave my emotions in the dust — to cast my mind